michael-slota/exponential-extraction/README.md

 This repository contains a Jupyter notebook workflow for extracting an exponentially decaying signal from time traces that are strongly modulated by oscillations with varying amplitude, such as from a Hahn-echo experiment in EPR spectroscopy.
 This is especially useful when the exponential decay is not obvious because of a strongly oscillatory signal.
 The notebook filters the oscillatory component, identifies usable fitting windows, and fits the remaining decay to monoexponential, Gaussian, and stretched-exponential models.

-The project is structured so that the notebook acts as a user-facing analysis interface, while the reusable processing logic lives in a small Python module under `src/exponential_extraction/`.
+The workflow follows a typical data-analysis pipeline: load raw measurement files, preprocess and normalise the signal, select fitting windows, compare nonlinear models, and visualise the fitted parameters.
+The notebook acts as the user-facing analysis interface, while the reusable processing logic is located in a small Python module under `src/exponential_extraction/`.

 ## Example output